Reporting Abuse to Internet Platforms

 Content that targets private individuals to degrade or shame them, personal information meant to blackmail or harass someone, and repeated unwanted messages are not allowed.

-It's never OK to encourage violence or attack anyone based on their race, ethnicity, national origin, sex, gender, gender identity, sexual orientation, religious affiliation, disabilities, or diseases.
-When hate speech is being shared to challenge it or to raise awareness, we may allow it.
-In those instances, we ask that you express your intent clearly.
+This means that it's not OK to encourage violence or attack anyone based on their race, ethnicity, national origin, sex, gender, gender identity, sexual orientation, religious affiliation, disabilities, or diseases.
+When hate speech is being shared to challenge it or to raise awareness, it may be allowed.
+In those instances, you are expected to express your intent clearly.

-Serious threats of harm to public and personal safety aren't allowed.
+Serious threats of harm to public and personal safety aren't allowed either.
 This includes specific threats of physical harm as well as threats of theft, vandalism, and other financial harm.

 Sharing photos for sadistic pleasure or to glorify violence is not allowed.
-However, if such content is being shared to create awareness, they will be allowed on the basis that it comes with a warning in the caption.
+However, if such content is being shared to create awareness, they will be allowed if they come with a warning in the caption.

-Instagram however has been a platform where many women use it as a platform to upload graphic photos or messages to highlight issues such as domestic violence or abusive messages women get on online dating platforms.
+For example, Instagram has become a platform that many women use to upload graphic photos or messages to highlight issues such as domestic violence or the abusive messages many women get on online dating platforms.
 Instagram has not taken these accounts down.

 Points to note: